sacag08/End-to-End-PPE-Equipment-detection-using-YOLO/README.md

 - **Training:** The YOLOv5s model was trained for 150 epochs to optimize performance for safety compliance detection.
 - **Real-time Detection:** Provides real-time predictions and alerts for safety compliance breaches by processing images and video feeds.
 - **Deployment:** The model is deployed on **AWS EC2** in a Docker container for scalability and efficiency.
+- **CI/CD Pipeline:** The project implements a **CI/CD deployment pipeline** using GitHub Actions to automate the testing and deployment process.
+-
 ---

 ## Workflow and Pipeline